Entanglement Dynamics by (Non-)Unitary Local Operator Quenches in a 2D Holographic CFT: Report on Time Evolution of Mutual Information

-\eea} For this configuration, it is difficult to solve the inequalities $S_{{\rm dis};i} < S_{{\rm con};i}$, in general.
-Therefore, we plot the holographic mutual information for some cases in Fig. \ref{fig: HMI-inside}.
-However, for these figures, we can still find the analytic expressions for $I_{A,B;i}$.
-In Fig. \ref{fig: HMI-inside}, we chose the parameters such that $d < d_{\rm crit}^{\rm Vac}$.
-In this case, the early and late time values of the holographic mutual information are equal to each other and given by $I_{A,B}^{\rm Vac}= I_0$.
-Moreover, one can show that by increasing the distance between the two subsystems, $I_{A,B;i}$ is zero for all times.
+To show the behavior of the holographic mutual information, we plot it in Fig. \ref{fig: HMI-inside}.
+In the left panel, we chose the parameters such that $d < d'_i < d_{\rm crit}^{\rm Vac}$.
+On the other hand, in the right panel, one has $d'_i < d < d_{\rm crit}^{\rm Vac}$.
+From Fig. \ref{fig: HMI-inside}, one observes that the early and late time values of the holographic mutual information are equal to each other and given by $I_{A,B}^{\rm Vac}= I_0$.
+Moreover, in the intermediate times, it can be smaller or larger than $I_{A,B}^{\rm Vac}= I_0$.
+Furthermore, one can show that by increasing the distance between the two subsystems, $I_{A,B;i}$ is zero for all times.